Playland (New York): Origin

-Construction commenced in September 1927, and was completed in six months.
+policy and plans for the development of Playland were being formulated.
+The wrecking of these old buildings began on the morning after Labor Day, 1927, and the resulting debris was piled up and burned."

 The park began operation on May 26, 1928.
 Rides that were operating on Playland's opening day included the Grand Carousel, Derby Racers, The "Original" Whip (there is a historic sign referencing its 1928 creation) and the Dragon Coaster.
 The Airplane Coaster was added in 1928 while the Casino opened in 1929.

+Reception from Rye residents and officials

+The relationship between the amusement park and the village of Rye soured almost immediately, as residents of Rye became concerned about the increased volume of traffic from outside Rye that was created, particularly those arriving in buses.
+On July 4, 1929, it was estimated that over 150,000 people came to Playland and the new director of Playland charged the Rye Police with unnecessarily pestering and detaining drivers.
+The then Mayor of Rye, John Motley Morehead defended Rye's legal authority to enforce its ordinances and wrote an open response to the county characterizing the relationship between Playland and the Village of Rye as "quite strained on account of the noise nuisances occasioned by the park."

+By 1933, disgruntled Rye officials began conferring together and planning to solicit advice from legal representatives about making the county-owned park taxable.

+About the same time, the activities of Playland's director, Frank Darling were scrutinized by others who claimed the county had excluded local contractors from competitive bidding.
+Following allegations of mismanagement and negative publicity, Darling resigned from Playland in 1933.

+Mid 20th century

+Playland continued to operate after the US entered World War II.
+In 1942, it was the county's largest moneymaker bringing in $700,000 during the summer.
+Rides and amusements operated after dark but adaptations included dimming the park's lights at night with some turned off altogether.
+For example, the Music Tower was left completely dark.
+Lights on the Long Island Sound side were similarly extinguished per orders of the War Department.

 Late 20th century

-In 1966, a major fire at the amusement park claimed some of Rye Playland's all-time classic attractions, including the original Bumper Car ride and the "Magic Carpet" Funhouse.
+In 1966, a major fire at the amusement park claimed some of Rye Playland's all-time classic attractions, including the original Bumper Car ride, the "Magic Carpet" and the Fun House.
+It was estimated that 15% of the park was destroyed.

 The Marriott Corporation managed the park in 1981 and 1982 as part of a two-year experimental period.
 During those two seasons, the park was run at a loss in excess of $5 million.
-Westchester County took over operation in 1983.
+Westchester County took operation back over in 1983.

 Playland was declared a National Historic Landmark in 1987.
 At the time, it was the United States' only Art Deco amusement park.

+A storm in 1992 submerged the park in four feet of water and damaged the boardwalk and pier.
+Similar damage occurred again in 1996.